igaray/tesina/md/niko2019_responsive_compilers_en.md

   }
   ```

-  The function A invokes the function C and we memoize its result.
+  The function A invokes the function C and memoizes its result.
-  In some later execution that function may never get invoked and this memoized value will persist since it may be reused later),
+  In some later execution that function may never get invoked and this memoized value will persist since it may be reused later,
   but this requires that these old results be collected at some point.
   So memoized results from previous revisions may no longer be relevant.

-  It turns out you can do this in a kind of nice way, because we're already tracking for all the memorized values the revision when we last computed them (when they were last checked if they were up-to-date or not)
+  It turns out you can do this conveniently, because all the memorized values are already tracking the revision when they were last computed (i.e. when they were last checked if they were up-to-date or not).

   - But GC can be quite efficient:
     - Execute "master query"